douglasgreen/duolingo/latin.md

 - the cook - coquus
 - the cookie - crustulum
 - the courier - tabellarius
+- the cup - poculum
 - the dad - pater (m.)
 - the dinner - cena
 - the doctor - medicus/medica
+- the egg - ovum
 - the family - familia
 - the farmer - agricola
 - the father - pater (m.)